 “What if these rockets targeted Stockholm, London, Washington, Geneva, along with scores of shells on your border towns?”
 Al-Jaber said.

-On Monday, Saudi warplanes killed 14 civilians in Hodeidah who had gone outside to escape the heat.
+On Monday, Saudi warplanes killed 14 civilians in Hodeida who had gone outside to escape the heat.

 After visiting the western coastal city, Jolien Veldwijk, CARE International’s assistant country director for program quality in Yemen, told Devex that those killed and most of the wounded in the strike were women and children.